 Platforms & Devices

-Windscribe, even in its free version, is available on just about every platform you could hope for.
-We tested it on our full suite of operating systems and devices, including Windows, MacOS, iOS, Android and Linux, and were consistently impressed throughout.
+We tested Windscribe on our full suite of operating systems and devices, including Windows, MacOS, iOS, Android and Linux, and were consistently impressed throughout.

-You can also install it at router level, with a comprehensive guide on the Windscribe website available to walk you through the process.
-There’s no limit on the number of simultaneous connections you can have, even on the free version, although a router install would drain your data cap far too quickly.
+You can also install it at router level, and there’s no limit on the number of simultaneous connections you can have, although a router install would drain your data cap far too quickly.

 Windscribe also has browser extensions for Mozilla Firefox, Google Chrome and Opera Browser which work extremely well, with a vast array of options and features.
-That said, it’s important to remember that they aren’t a full VPN, and will only encrypt your browser traffic.
-Use them in conjunction with the full Windscribe Free desktop program, though, and you’ll be as secure as possible.
+That said, it’s important to remember that these aren’t full VPNs, and will only encrypt your browser traffic.

 Games Consoles & Streaming Devices